 ATM scams aren’t uncommon, and if you stick around long enough, you’re sure to meet someone who’s had a credit card cloned by a doctored machine.

-Ask staff at your hotel for advice on which machines are safe to use, or stick to the ones in malls or attached to banks (rather than the standalone ones that you’ll sometimes see in the street).
+Ask the staff at your hotel for advice on which machines are safe to use, or stick to the ones in malls or attached to banks (rather than the standalone ones that you’ll sometimes see in the street).
 Take more than one credit card with you so you have a backup in case one gets cloned, and keep an eye on your banking apps for any strange activity.

 #3: Only Use Licensed Taxis